lcdb/lcdb-workflows/README.md

 If you want to poke around in the container, leave off the `travis-test.sh` and you'll drop into a shell in the container.
-Note that any changes you make to the system (apt-get install, conda install, etc) will persist after the container exits.
+Note that any changes you make to the system (apt-get install, conda install, etc) will not persist after the container exits.

 ## Setting up without Docker